“Not everything that is faced can be changed, but nothing can be changed until it is faced.” – James Baldwin

 How do we relate to of getting in and out of posture?
 That is the teacher.
 Are we overly ambitious?
 Are we fearful, holding back?
 How do we relate to our art making?
 That is the teacher.
 Are we critical?
 Thinking or wishing we could do otherwise?
 Are we rushing through it?
 How do we relate to our body?
 That is the teacher.
 Are we resistant to ailments or pain?
 Do we strive to be different?

 Learning about our tendencies is learning about ourselves.
-Tendencies aren’t bad or something we have to get rid of.
-And yes, we can expand our repertoire so we have other options.
+Tendencies aren’t bad or something we have to get rid of, but we always can expand our repertoire.

 If you would grow to your best self